SAP-samples/hana-shine-xsa/SHINE-XSA.md

 - Create the xs-security.json file manually via CLI by copy pasting contents from the xs-security.json file in the repository.

-- Before creating a xsuaa service instance, go to XSA Cockpit application, create a role collection named SHINE_ADMIN and assign it to the logged-in user.
-The role collection can have no role added when assigned.
-After creating “shine-uaa” service, the role collection SHINE_ADMIN will have a role added of name “shine_admin” automatically.

 - Create a service for the UAA by executing the command in CLI of XSA system:

     `xs create-service xsuaa space shine-uaa -c xs-security.json`